hrisso/fitness-project/README.md

 # Project Overview

-## Workout Ideas
+## Get Fit

 ## Project Description

-The Workout Ideas site will allow you to search by muscle for exercises for that muscle with pictures and a discription of how to perform that exercise
+The Get Fit site will allow you to search by muscle for exercises for that muscle with pictures and a discription of how to perform that exercise

 ## API and Data Sample